 Saucy Teriyaki Meatballs are bursting with flavor in an easy recipe that comes together with just a few ingredients.
 The whole family is going to love ’em.
 Simple recipe, awesome meatballs!

 The real key to simple cooking is using the right ingredients.
-When you are only using a handful of ingredients getting the most bang for your buck is really important.
-That is one of the many reasons that I love this Soy Vay® Veri Veri Teriyaki Marinade.
-It is bursting with flavor and really makes dinner so much easier.
-Not to mention I love that it has no preservatives, no high fructose corn syrup, no artificial flavors.
-Score!
+When you are only using a handful of ingredients, getting the most bang for your buck is really important.

-When I started putting this recipe together my ingredient list was so long and that is never good.
-Then I realized that if I just put the teriyaki right into the meatballs I can make dinner much simpler AND tastier!
-Soy Vay® Veri Veri Teriyaki has ginger, garlic, sesame oil and seeds in it already.
-So, I took those off my list.
-What could be easier?
-The entire meal comes together in just 30 minutes and is delicious served over steamed vegetables or rice.
+When I started putting this recipe together, my ingredient list was really long – that is never good.
+Then I realized that if I just put the teriyaki sauce right into the meatballs I can make dinner much simpler AND tastier!

 With love from our simple kitchen to yours.